odoo/documentation/content/administration/install/deploy.rst

 - Setup daily backups of your databases and filestore data, and copy them to a remote archiving server that is not accessible from the server itself.

+- Deploying Odoo on Linux is strongly recommended over Windows.
+Should you choose nevertheless to deploy on a Windows platform, a thorough security hardening review of the server should be conducted and is outside of the scope of this guide.

 .. _login_brute_force: